GuangsZuo/notes/db/innodb.md

 # Mysql handling group by
  MySQL 5.7.5 and up implements detection of functional dependence.
 If the ONLY_FULL_GROUP_BY SQL mode is enabled (which it is by default), MySQL rejects queries for which the select list, HAVING condition, or ORDER BY list refer to nonaggregated columns that are neither named in the GROUP BY clause nor are functionally dependent on them.
  If ONLY_FULL_GROUP_BY is disabled, a MySQL extension to the standard SQL use of GROUP BY permits the select list, HAVING condition, or ORDER BY list to refer to nonaggregated columns even if the columns are not functionally dependent on GROUP BY columns.
 This causes MySQL to accept the preceding query.
 In this case, the server is free to choose any value from each group, so unless they are the same, the values chosen are indeterminate, which is probably not what you want.

+# mysql escape knowledege
+  django.db wraps the MySqldb , MySqldb using the C Interface (mysql.c) implementing the real escape which is mysql_real_escape_string().